beercss/beercss/CONTRIBUTING.md

 ## Credits

-Thank you to all the people who have already contributed to Beer css!
+Thank you to all the people who have already contributed to Beercss!

 - https://github.com/leonardorafael/beercss/graphs/contributors